yang-guangliang/osv-free/README.md

-If you use *Hybrid-postMessage* or *OSV-Free* in a scientific publication, we would appreciate citations using this following Bibtex entry:
+If you use *Hybrid postMessage* or *OSV-Free* in a scientific publication, we would appreciate citations using this following Bibtex entry:

 ``` tex
 @inproceedings{OSV_SP18,